Two main things, end to end. Often combined.

 - ※Custom design, no theme reuse

-- ※Per-post OG images, RSS, sitemap, analytics
+- ※OG images, sitemap, schema, privacy-first analytics

 Wordmark, color, type, voice doc.
 I work alongside small businesses to name the thing, draw the mark, and build the voice that the marketing site and the truck wrap both sound like.